|

 controlled e.g. from a (double) foot switch (module A-177-2)

-- switching between retrigger on/off at the
+for dynamic quantize switching while playingswitching between retrigger on/off at the

 module or via external control voltage input Rtr, which can be